JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## Permissions to Change VCS Username in a Project

-Starting from TeamCity 2022.08, Project Administrators get a new permission allowing them to change a user's VCS username in the project without adding the permission to modify usr profile and roles.
+Starting from TeamCity 2022.08, Project Administrators get a new permission allowing them to change a user's VCS username in the project without adding the permission to modify user profile and roles.
 The permission will be present for this role in the new TeamCity installations; for existing installations it has to be added manually.

 See [TeamCity Build ???? release notes](teamcity-release-notes-build-.md).